-We will never have enough resources to do all the things we want to do (but what organisation does).
+We will never have enough resources to do all the things we want to do (but what organisation does?).
 Raising the funding we rely on is increasingly competitive in today's world (both charity and retail).
-The scale of our business and Community logistics and the reality of meeting Companions' needs creates an unpredictable, and often urgent environment.
+The scale of our business and Community logistics and the reality of meeting Companion needs creates an unpredictable and often urgent environment.

-We will provide the best care and support we can, for the health and wellbeing of our Companions, staff and volunteers, so they can be as effective as possible.
-We will prioritise the key activities to spend our time on, to ensure critical and regulatory needs are met and will make our decision making processes as optimum as we can.
+We will provide the best care and support we can to enable and facilitate the health and wellbeing of Companions, staff and volunteers.
+We will prioritise the key activities to spend our time on, to ensure critical and regulatory needs are met and will make our decision-making processes as effective as we can.